 Research

-Working on quantum networks and quantum sensing technologies, exploring their applications to drive innovation and solve complex real-world challenges.
+Working on quantum networks and sensing technologies, exploring their applications to drive innovation and solve complex real-world challenges.
+Focus areas include quantum network architectures and protocols, entanglement generation and scalable distribution techniques, and scalable long-distance distributed quantum network simulations.

 As part of the Quantum Internet Alliance (QIA) Internship Programme at the Portuguese Quantum Institute, I am conducting research on distributed quantum sensor networks, focusing on their applications and potential use cases.
 This project is being carried out within the Physics of Information and Quantum Technologies Group.